“Paris is always a good idea.” – Audrey Hepburn

 From here grab a metro to perhaps our favorite museum in the world – the Orsay.
 French Impressionism remains one of the most popular forms of art in the world and this is the greatest museum of French Impressionism anywhere.
 It is also a really great space.
 Built in an old repurposed train station it is well laid out and a pleasure to visit – IF you follow our skip the line recommendations.
 Allow at least 2 hours (preferably 3 – 4).

 From here grab a metro to the Eiffel Tower.
 Walk across the bridge over the Seine for great views and/or down the Champ de Mars park.
 Take the elevator up the Eiffel tower for the full experience.
+You may also want to make a plan to see the Eiffle Tower in the evening when it puts on quite a light show every night from dusk to midnight, for 5 minutes on the hour, every hour.

 Day 4

 Today grab an early metro (RAR train) out to Versailles.
 The place gets really crowded especially after the tour buses arrive (around 9:30) so go early or late.
 Get a museum pass to skip the lines and start with the interior state apartments and hall of mirrors.
-After you see that be sure and go out and wander the grounds – and visit the other outbuilding / attractions ( (Le Petit Trianon and Marie Antoinette’s domain) ).
+After you see that be sure and go out and wander the grounds – and visit the other outbuilding / attractions ( (Le Petit Trianon and Marie Antoinette’s domain).
 It will probably take you the better part of a day for your visit.

 Once you have been saturated with 17th century French Royalty grab a RAR train back to Paris.
 If you still have time and energy we recommend heading out to see the fantastic Monet collection at the Musee Marmotten.